clux/probes/content/post/2023-12-31-annual-gratitude.md

 There is a concrete beauty to trail running and hiking that I did not get while optimizing for performance.
 You are always present in the mountains.
 No podcasts, no "get-it-done" mentality; the journey is its own reward.
 The experience lasts, unlike a `VO2max` bump.

 Bigger hikes are less realistic outside of travel for me, so it's still mostly flats.
-Air-travel is becoming a harder-to-defend and fleeting privilege, so I do try to maximise the utility of each trip, but also have to recognise that it's not really fair for a society to [offload climate guilt](https://news.climate.columbia.edu/2023/02/15/you-are-not-the-problem-climate-guilt-is-a-marketing-strategy/) on consumers despite a complete lack of systemic regulation.
+Air-travel is becoming a harder-to-defend and fleeting privilege, but I have to recognise that it's not really fair for a society to [offload climate guilt](https://news.climate.columbia.edu/2023/02/15/you-are-not-the-problem-climate-guilt-is-a-marketing-strategy/) on consumers despite a complete lack of systemic regulation.

 > Like, I am car free and child free, but it's fucked that I feel the need to use that as an excuse.